mohabgabber/cybourse/README.md

-# fphlcore
+# Cybourse
-An educational blog with articles about forensic phonetics &amp; linguistics
+An educational platform, with a built-in blog, quiz system, ranking system, and public profiles